-Report Finds Finnish Education System’s Dependancy on Project-Based Funding is a Double-Edged Sword
+Report Finds Dependency on Project-Based Funding for Education a Double-Edged Sword

 Following a year-long research process HundrED, in partnership with The Finnish National Agency for Education (EDUFI), has just released a new report focused on how to develop innovation-friendly education systems.